Benjamin K. Sanchez

 Filed under Sanchez, Benjamin K., Top Lawyers

-Benjamin K. Sanchez, a 20-year attorney, is consistently rated as one of Houston’s Top Lawyers in Business and Civil Litigation.
-Born in The Heights, Benjamin graduated from the University of Texas at Austin and the University of Houston Law Center.
-He is celebrating the 10-year anniversary of his firm’s opening and continues to serve a variety of clients in various litigation matters.
-Benjamin is also a dual-certified (John Maxwell and Les Brown) speaker, trainer, and coach.
+BENJAMIN K. SANCHEZ, A 22-YEAR ATTORNEY, IS CONSISTENTLY RATED AS ONE OF HOUSTON’S TOP LAWYERS IN BUSINESS AND CIVIL LITIGATION.
+Benjamin is a Houston native who is proud to call Houston home.
+He was born and raised in The Heights, obtained degrees from the University of Texas at Austin and University of Houston Law Center, and now offices in The Montrose District.
+Half of his firm’s docket is business and civil litigation, while the other half is family, consumer, and criminal.
+Benjamin is an award-winning writer and dual-certified (John Maxwell and Les Brown) speaker, trainer, and coach.

 Sanchez Law Firm